Sohailm25/muhasabAI/docs/privacy_policy.md

 ## Your Privacy Controls

-MuhasabAI gives you comprehensive control over your data:
+SahabAI gives you comprehensive control over your data:

 ### Privacy Settings